-In December of 2017, Beyond the Choir hired two full-time organizers (and hired a third in March of 2018) to support the ongoing work of Lancaster Stands Up and specifically the development of a door-to-door canvass operation to elect our endorsed candidates in November 2018 (to this date Lancaster Stands Up members have endorsed Jess King, and a vote will take place in June for down-ballot state house and senate candidates).
-The three full-time staff for Lancaster Stands Up are Eliza Booth, Michelle Hines, and Julia Berkman-Hill, while Jonathan Smucker serves as the Executive Director of Beyond the Choir.
+We are very grateful for our partnership with Beyond the Choir, which in 2018, hired three full-time organizers to support the ongoing work of Lancaster Stands Up and specifically the development of a door-to-door canvass operation to elect Jess King and down-ballot state house and senate candidates.
 Read more about our partnership with Beyond the Choir here.

 Julia was first politicized through the fossil fuel divestment movement, where she was a student organizer for three years and learned the importance of both leadership development and momentum.
-She also has held a number of roles in the anti-occupation movement IfNotNow, including launching its college organizing program.
+She also was a leader in the anti-occupation movement IfNotNow, including launching its college program.
 After graduating from Bowdoin College with a BA in Sociology in 2017, she moved to Lancaster, PA to work with Lancaster Stands Up and has helped to develop the organization’s electoral field program.

 Eliza was inspired by the Bernie Sanders’ primary campaign to get involved in activism in her local community to affect positive change.
 She started out as a volunteer for Bernie Sanders’ campaign and after the general election in 2016 she got involved in Lancaster Stands Up and joined the leadership team in January 2017.
 She currently holds a seat on the Lancaster City Democratic Committee where she represents her home precinct.
 She holds a bachelor’s degree in Public Administration & Political Science from Bloomsburg University.